zacnasu/Hockey-Research-Project/README.md

 ---------------------------------------
-Research on dump-in strategy for Hockey
+Research Paper for Hockey Analytics
 ---------------------------------------

 Pilot study on finding if there is an ideal strategy for dumping the puck into the offensive zone that yields the highest recovery rate